ejgallego/coq-lsp/README.md

 ### Markdown support

-Open a markdown file with a `.mv` extension, `coq-lsp` will check the code parts! `coq-lsp` places human-friendly documents at the core of its design ideas.
+Open a markdown file with a `.mv` extension, `coq-lsp` will check the code parts that are enclosed into `coq` language blocks! `coq-lsp` places human-friendly documents at the core of its design ideas.

 <img alt="Coq + Markdown Editing" height="286px" src="etc/img/lsp-markdown.gif"/>